Isivile23/Data-Analytics-Week-1/README.md

 The analytics process is inherently iterative.
 It is not linear, one-time thing you do to data.
 It's more like a loop or cycle where you constantly revisit previous steps and refine your approach based on what you learn.

+### Analytics Techniques

+Analysts use a variety of tecniques to draw conclusions from data at their disposal.

+Major categories of analytics techniques:

+* Descriptive Analytics
+* Predictive Analytics
+* Prescritive Analytics